West Coker: Transport

 The parish has no railway station, the nearest being Yeovil Junction on the West of England line.
-There are a few bus routes: the main ones are: Route 47 (First Hampshire & Dorset) Bridport-Yeovil which operates four journeys a day Monday to Friday and three journeys on Saturday and Sunday, and Route 96 which run approximately every 90 minutes on weekdays (SouthWest Coaches) Chard/Crewkerne-Yeovil.
+There are a few bus routes: the main ones are: Route CR6 (First Hampshire & Dorset) Bridport-Yeovil which operates three journeys a day Monday to Friday, and Route 96 which run approximately every 90 minutes on weekdays (South West Coaches) Chard/Crewkerne-Yeovil.